Communities begin ‘massive clean-up’ after flooding from Storm Bert

 Hundreds of homes were left under water, roads were turned into rivers and winds of more than 80mph were recorded across parts of the UK.

-More than 130 flood warnings and 160 alerts remained in place across the UK on Monday afternoon.
+More than 130 flood warnings and 160 alerts remained in place across the UK on Monday.

-A severe flood warning, meaning there is danger to life, has been issued for Billing Aquadrome and surrounding parks next to the River Nene in Northampton.
+A severe flood warning, meaning there is danger to life, has been issued for Billing Aquadrome holiday park and the surrounding parks next to the River Nene in Northampton.

+People waded through deep water on Monday to escape the flooding, holding carrier bags containing their belongings.

+Stan Brown, 67, who has lived on the Billing Aquadrome park for 25 years, said he has “had enough” and felt he had no choice but to move away.

+He said: “I’ve got somewhere else to go but I’m one of the few.
+Other people have spent their life savings to buy a place on there, and now they’ve got nowhere else to go.”

-Cwmtillery, a former mining community in South Wales, suffered an apparent landslip during the storm on Sunday evening, with many locals asked to leave their homes overnight after mud and water came up to just below their windows.
+Cwmtillery, a former mining community in South Wales, suffered an apparent landslip during the storm on Sunday, with many people asked to leave their homes overnight after mud and water came up to just below their windows.

-Luc Robertson, who lives in Woodland Terrace in the village, told the PA news agency: “We just didn’t expect it, we haven’t prepared for it or anything, but obviously just glad that nobody’s injured.
+Luc Robertson, who lives in Woodland Terrace in the village, said: “We just didn’t expect it, we haven’t prepared for it or anything, but obviously just glad that nobody’s injured.”

-“There was a small (slip) a couple of years ago but it was nothing on this scale, to be honest.

-“All the debris, that’s what’s caused the carnage, it’s going to be a massive clean-up.”
+“All the debris, that’s what’s caused the carnage, it’s going to be a massive clean-up,” she added.

 Rob Scholes, 75, who went back to check the damage to his house on Monday after being moved out, said: “My neighbour phoned and said ‘don’t open your front door’, so I didn’t and we just watched it come up.

-“To be honest, I really don’t think we’re going to get this cleared up by Christmas.”
+“To be honest, I really don’t think we’re going to get this cleared up by Christmas,” he added.

 Welsh Water has issued a “boil water” notice to customers in 10 areas in South Wales, advising that their tap water may be contaminated because of flooding and must be boiled until further notice.